fonoster/fonoster/README.md

 >
 > **Exploring Fonoster**: We encourage new users to initially explore Fonoster's features through our SaaS (Software as a Service) option.
 This platform is free to start and offers a comprehensive experience of what Fonoster can do.
 >
 > **Installation Advisory**: Please note that the current installation process for Fonoster is complex.
 We are actively working to simplify this process.
-We recommend waiting for our upcoming v0.6.x release before attempting a direct installation.
-These future releases are designed to offer a more user-friendly installation experience.
+We recommend waiting for our upcoming v0.9.x release before attempting a direct installation.
+We are working to offer a more user-friendly installation experience.
 >
 >Thank you for your interest in Fonoster.
 We are committed to enhancing your experience with every release.